wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Development/Guides/IntroToBodilessConcepts.md

 and building your UI as a set of composable *Design Tokens* expressed as React higher-order components.
 This is the pattern used in the examples below, and the `@bodiless/fclasses` library contains some utilities to make it easier.
-We also use the [Tailwind](https://tailwindcss.com) library to generate our utiltiy classes.
+We also use the [Tailwind](https://tailwindcss.com) library to generate our utility classes.

 Begin by refactoring the page title using this pattern.
 Add the following imports to your `index.tsx`: